 expanding the eligibility for accelerated examination;

-simplifying the procedural requirements for accelerated examination
+simplifying the procedural requirements for accelerated examination.]

-[CN propose: 1.
-Procedures concerning the patent examination shall not be unnecessarily complicated, or entail unwarranted delays.
+[CN propose ; ASN/IN/NZ oppose: 1.
+Procedures concerning the patent examination shall not be unnecessarily complicated, or entail unwarranted delays.]

+[CN propose ; ASN/IN oppose:

 Each Party endeavour to provide an applicant with accelerated examination for the patent application in accordance with each Party’s laws, regulations and rules.]

+[JP/ASN/NZ/IN/KR/CN propose: Article 5.18

+Introduction of International Patent Classification System

+Each Party shall endeavour to use a patent classification system that is consistent with the Strasbourg Agreement Concerning the International Patent Classification of March 24, 1971, as amended from time to time.]

-[JP/AU/KR propose; ASN/IN/NZ/CN oppose:
+[JP/AU/KR propose; ASN/IN/NZ/CN oppose: Article 5.19

 New Varieties of Plants

-Each Party shall provide for the protection of [AU oppose: all] plant genera and species by an effective plant varieties protection system which is consistent with the 1991 UPOV Convention.
+Each Party shall provide for the protection of all plant genera and species by an effective plant varieties protection system which is consistent with the 1991 UPOV Convention.]

-12. Note: For greater certainty, “plant” shall include fungi, which are cultivated for use of fruit body, and multicellular algae.]

 SECTION 6